'I'm just praying that I make it home to my child': Pregnant woman fears train after beaten, robbed on CTA Red Line

 "The whole time in my head I'm just praying that I make it home to my child," said Davis.
 "And it's scary because it's kids."

-The attack happened after 6:30 p.m as Davis, who is 4-weeks pregnant, and her friend got on a train at the Chicago Red Line Stop
+The attack happened after 6:30 p.m. as Davis, who is four weeks pregnant, and her friend got on a train at the Chicago Red Line stop.

 Once the train arrived at the Roosevelt station, the teens tried blocking Davis and her friend from getting off the train.